-The Determination sets out the principles for determining the WACC:
+The Determination sets out the principles for determining the Weighted Average Cost of Capital (WACC).

-Cost of Capital Rate
+2.4 Cost of Capital Rate

 The Cost of Capital Rate is the weighted average of the cost of rates for the various items in the utility's capital structure, i.e. debt, preferred equity, and common equity.
 This estimate is the rate of return investors will receive and it is applicable to the Rate Base.